The Nomadic Professor History Courses

 Three Options for Students with Different Goals

-The full course option is what I have described.
+The full course option I have described is quite rigorous.
 The standard course option has students skip four specified sections within the lessons, and the document lessons are optional.
 The content-only option is for students who want to learn the historical narrative but want to skip the lessons on “how to read, research, reason, and write like a historian.”
 For this option, students skip some supplemental handouts and use none of the document lessons.
 The authors show the options in terms of the number of sessions required for each: 200, 168, and 160, respectively.

 Summary